 You need customer service representatives to take over your Facebook inbox.
 However, you can use them alongside chatbots to automate and scale many manual processes.
 A survey of 5,000 people by LivePerson found that 38% of people felt positive about their experiences with chatbots.

-Goes without saying that you need to build a bot for your business before the market gets too crowded.
-If that’s going to take time and more resources, meanwhile start sending your newsletter on messenger through a tool like Botletter.
-It will ensure that you catch on the novelty of the platform and capitalize on the super high messenger open rates.
+It gYou need to build a bot for your business before the market gets too crowded.
+If that’s going to take time and more resources, start sending your newsletter on messenger through a tool like Botletter.
+It will ensure that you catch on to the novelty of the platform and capitalize on the super high messenger open rates.

 Publish Visual And Video Content (No, You Don’t Need To Go Live Every Day…)